Dawn Timmeney joined FOX 29 in January 2013 as a general assignment reporter. She also co-anchors FOX 29 News on Friday and Saturday evenings.

 Prior to joining FOX 29, Dawn spent 12 years as an anchor at NBC-10 in Philadelphia, where she won an Emmy for Outstanding Entertainment Broadcast.
 An avid animal lover, Dawn also co-produced and hosted “Dawn’s Pet Project,” an entertaining and informative weekly show about animals that aired on NBC NonStop on Comcast.

-Before moving to Philadelphia, Dawn anchored at WBRE-TV, the NBC-affiliate in Wilkes-Barre, PA.
-She co-anchored the 5 p.m., 6 p.m. and 11 p.m. news, with the 5 p.m. and 11 p.m. winning Emmy Awards for Best Newscast.
+Before moving to Philadelphia, Dawn anchored at WBRE-TV, the NBC-affiliate in Wilkes-Barre, Pennsylvania.
+She co-anchored the 5, 6 and 11 p.m. news, with the 5 and 11 p.m. news winning Emmy Awards for Best Newscast.

-In 1993, Dawn and her husband founded the Max and Lorraine Foundation, a non-profit dedicated to helping children who suffer from asthma.
-In conjunction with the American Lung Association, they established Camp AsthmaCadabra in the Pocono Mountains, for children who would otherwise be denied a summer camping experience because of their asthma.
+In 1993, Dawn and her husband founded the Max and Lorraine Foundation, a nonprofit dedicated to helping children who suffer from asthma.
+In conjunction with the American Lung Association, they established Camp AsthmaCadabra in the Pocono Mountains for children who would otherwise be denied a summer camping experience because of their asthma.

 Dawn is an Honorary Board Member of the Crohns and Colitis Foundation, as well as the “Little Smiles” organization.
-She is also a huge education advocate and a former member of the Board of Trustees for Community Partnership School.
+She is also a huge education advocate and former member of the Board of Trustees for Community Partnership School.

 Dawn and her husband, Mike, have a daughter named Oona.
 She also has a stepson, Eamon.
 She loves the outdoors, spending her winters skiing and summers sailing in the Poconos.